postcss/postcss/docs/api.md

   message object.
 * `opts (object) optional`: properties to message object.
   * `node`: CSS node, that was a source of warning.
+  * `word (string)`: a word inside a node’s string, that should be highlighted as source of warning.
+  * `index` (number): a index inside a node’s string, that should be highlighted as source of warning.
   * `plugin`: name of plugin that created this warning. `Result#warn()` will fill it automatically with `plugin.postcssPlugin` value.